 1. INTRODUCTION

 The state of land degradation worldwide is becoming an increasingly concerning situation.
 Over 30% of land globally is degrading, and only 10% of it is experiencing an improvement in fertility (ODI, 2014).
 In countries south of the Sahara, climate change and rapid population growth have led to harmful effects on the environment in general and on soils in particular.
 Indeed, in these countries, the demographic growth of recent decades is around 3%, which corresponds to a doubling of the population every 25 years (Jouve, 2005).
 This demographic growth is accompanied by increased pressure on natural resources, with the consequent reduction of arable land (Jouve, 2005), which leads to a massive migration of populations toward urban areas in search of a better life.
 Burkina Faso, like other sub-Saharan countries, faces environmental challenges, particularly desertification and land degradation due to climatic hazards and human activities (SP CONEDD, 2006).
 Despite political commitment demonstrated through the development and implementation of related projects and programs, the situation remains concerning.
 Moreover, the country's rainfall is characterized not only by a significant variation in the amount of water received but also by its poor spatial and temporal distribution, leading to the emergence of recurring drought pockets.
 Insufficient rainfall and the inadequacy of agricultural practices have led to the destruction of vegetation cover and the exposure of soils to wind and rain, thereby accelerating their degradation.
 In the Hauts Bassins region and other areas of Burkina Faso, land degradation is a major problem, with the emergence of bare soils affecting soil fertility and having adverse consequences on agricultural production (PATECORE, 2005).
 In some cases, this situation leads to the abandonment of these soils in a context of the continuous disappearance of fallow lands due to land pressure (Kagambèga et al., 2011).
 A 2017 report from the Agricultural Productivity Improvement Project through Water and Soil Conservation (PACES) highlights the state of land degradation in this locality of the country, where the situation is very concerning.
 The reality of this land degradation situation has led the population to adopt water and soil conservation techniques, soil protection and restoration (CES/DRS), with a focus on stone bunds and grassed strips combined with compost and organic manure (as in the case of Koundougou).
 These techniques have a significant impact on soil fertility and increase soil productivity.
 Numerous studies exist on the impact of these CES/DRS techniques (Yougbare et al., 2008; Doamba et al., 2011).
 However, few studies have been conducted on the actual contribution of these CES/DRS structures to the improvement of agricultural land quality in peasant (real) environments on the one hand, and on the perception of producers regarding these techniques in this locality of the country on the other.
 It is within this perspective of better controlling the soil degradation situation for sustainable management that the present study was initiated.
-This study is a contribution to a better understanding of production systems based on stone bunds and grass strips in improving the quality of agricultural land to ensure the sustainability of production systems in Burkina Faso.
+This study aims at contributing to a better understanding of production systems based on stone bunds and grass strips in improving the quality of agricultural land to ensure the sustainability of production systems in Burkina Faso.

 2. METHODOLOGY